Healthcare is stunted trying to solve its access problem -- a problem that other industries have already solved.

 For patient self-scheduling, however, only 1 of these solutions solves scheduling accuracy and opens up the entire schedule for patient self-scheduling:

-Scheduling automation, like Health Desk Intelligent Scheduling, takes the complexity in scheduling and puts it into software.
+Scheduling automation, like Care Desk Intelligent Scheduling, takes the complexity in scheduling and puts it into software.
 Because the computer system has been given the “training” for how to schedule, the patient doesn’t have to.
 It is so successful, clients of Intelligent Scheduling have gone from having 10% of their schedule online to having the entire scheduling calendar online, including complex imaging and surgeries!

 While scheduling accuracy is the biggest benefit for Intelligent Patient Self-scheduling, it is by no means the only benefit.
 Other benefits are: